iceland in february

 4. Soak in a thermal bath

-Most of the geothermal baths are also attached to saunas, and steam rooms.
-They allow for a great way to warm up and get a break from the cold, as well as feel rejuvenated.
+Most of the geothermal baths in Iceland are also attached to saunas, and steam rooms.

-Having said that, we went to the Blue Lagoon and we enjoyed our time – its especially perfect if you time it so that you go right before, or after your flight.
+We went to the Blue Lagoon.
+It’s the most famous geotheramal bath in Iceland and its right near the airport.
+So, its especially perfect if you time it so that you go right before, or after your flight.

 However, there are other thermal baths to visit in Iceland.
 Here are a couple that are also near Reykjavik: